 Why use embedded finance instead of becoming a bank?

-Three reasons: (1) becoming a bank requires a charter (national OCC, state-level, or partner bank) that takes 12-36 months and millions in capital; (2) compliance ops requires regulated personnel (BSA officer, audit, examinations) that costs $500K+ annually minimum; (3) operational complexity (KYC, AML, dispute management) is a 24+ month build.
-Embedded finance platforms compress all of this to 30-90 days at the cost of platform fees plus narrower flexibility.
-Most fintech under $500M in deposits find platforms pay back; above that, in-house bank charter may make sense.
+Three reasons.
+First, a national OCC charter or partner-bank relationship takes 12-36 months and meaningful capital to secure.
+Second, regulated compliance ops (BSA officer, audit, examinations) costs roughly half a million dollars annually as a minimum.
+Third, KYC, AML, and dispute management is a 24-month build.
+Embedded-finance platforms compress all of this to 30-90 days at the cost of platform fees plus narrower flexibility.
+Most fintech below mid-market deposit scale find platforms pay back; above that, an in-house bank charter may make sense.

-Plan for 90-180 days end-to-end.
-Phases: (1) discovery and bank-partner selection (4-8 weeks); (2) compliance review and KYC tooling integration (4-8 weeks); (3) API integration with sandbox testing (4-12 weeks); (4) compliance signoff and production launch (4-8 weeks).
-The biggest hidden cost is compliance: even with a platform handling most compliance ops, you need someone responsible for ongoing oversight.
-Plan for 0.5-1.0 dedicated FTE during integration.
+Plan for 90-180 days end to end.
+Phases: discovery and bank-partner selection (4-8 weeks); compliance review and KYC tooling integration (4-8 weeks); API integration with sandbox testing (4-12 weeks); compliance signoff and production launch (4-8 weeks).
+The biggest hidden cost is compliance ownership: even when the platform handles most operational compliance, you still need someone responsible for ongoing oversight.
+Plan for 0.5-1.0 dedicated FTE during integration and roughly 0.25 FTE for ongoing maintenance afterwards.

-Funds in embedded-finance programs are typically held at FDIC-insured partner banks (Evolve Bank, Cross River, Sutton Bank, etc.).
+Funds in embedded-finance programs are typically held at FDIC-insured partner banks.
 FDIC insurance covers up to $250K per depositor per insured bank.
-For embedded-finance programs handling user balances above $250K aggregate per user, plan for sweep accounts or multi-bank routing for additional FDIC coverage.
-The platform fee covers banking but does not increase FDIC insurance limits.
+After the Synapse collapse, the FDIC proposed requiring banks to maintain daily-reconciled ledgers of For-Benefit-Of accounts opened by third-party fintechs and to keep continuous visibility into account activity.
+For programs handling user-level balances above the per-bank ceiling, sweep accounts or multi-bank routing extend FDIC coverage.
+The platform fee covers banking infrastructure but does not increase FDIC insurance limits, so program design has to plan around the per-depositor cap explicitly.

 Possible but disruptive.
-The challenge: existing user accounts, cards, and balances are tied to specific bank partners; switching platforms typically means re-issuing cards and migrating account funds.
-Standard pattern: (1) provision new platform with new bank partner (4-8 weeks); (2) migrate users with balance-transfer flow (8-16 weeks); (3) sunset old platform with 90-day transition window.
+Existing user accounts, cards, and balances are tied to specific bank partners, so switching usually means re-issuing cards and migrating account funds.
+Standard pattern: provision the new platform with a new bank partner (4-8 weeks); migrate users with a balance-transfer flow (8-16 weeks); sunset the old platform with a 90-day transition window.
 Total migration: 6-12 months for active programs.
-Most teams stay with their initial platform unless cost or compliance becomes unworkable.
+Most teams stay with their initial platform unless cost or compliance becomes structurally unworkable.
+The Mercury and Bilt moves to Column during the Evolve crisis are the canonical examples of when switching is the right call.

 The team behind subrupt.com.
 We track subscriptions, surface cheaper alternatives, and publish comparisons where the score formula is on the page so you can recompute it yourself.
 We do not claim 30,000 hours of testing.
 What we claim is live pricing from our database, a transparent composite score, and honest savings math against a category baseline.